alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 and yes you are correct.
 However, native JS doesn't do many other DI concepts.
 Things like:

-- auto wiring
+- auto wiring [NOT YET IMPLEMENTED]
-- code splitting
-- late instanciation as needed
+- late instanciation as needed [NOT YET IMPLEMENTED]